 To get a sense of what a lien actually looks like, search for sample Texas versions of the form online (though the version filed on your home might look slightly different).
 Filing liens is intended to be a fairly simply procedure, as compared to filing a lawsuit.

 The standard Texas form includes, among other pieces of information, the contractor's company's name, the property owner's name, the location of the property (your home, in this case), and the amount of money still allegedly due to the contractor.
 The contractor must also describe the labor or material provided to the property.

-Be open to clever settlement strategies.
-Rather than paying a lump sum of money, for instance, perhaps payments could be made over time.
+Be open to clever settlement or compromise strategies.
+Rather than paying a lump sum, for instance, perhaps payments could be made over time.
 Rather than a monetary settlement, maybe you could offer the contractor a public endorsement or reference.
 Rather than fighting in court, you could offer the contractor discounted payment in exchange for a limited scope of ongoing work.